FlorentCLMichel/quetta/manual.typ

 #v(paragraph-skip-b)

-End-of-paragraph symbols can be obtained by combining commas and periods:
+End-of-paragraph symbols can be obtained by combining commas dashes, and periods:

 #v(paragraph-skip-b)